john9francis/radiation-modeling/timeSpent.md

 - 6/7 9:00 am, 1:00 pm, 1 hr I have the unique opportunity to shadow an administrator at Landaur medical physics.
 He provides imaging and treatment machines to hospitals.
 This morning I completed the onboarding training to be considered to shadow him.
 - 6/7 2:00 pm 1 hr worked on repo organization and learned more about the inverse square law
 - 6/8 11:39 pm 2 hours researching LINAC's and how much activity they might have at a distance, I found out some info.
 First, it seems like they don't really measure activity of these beams, they skip right to measuring exposure aka dose.
 To end off today I'm going to look into Geant4, it seems like a super powerful C++ library we could use for modeling an x-ray beam.
 UPDATE: I did tons of research into Geant4... it might be an option although it seems pretty complex.
+- 6/9 8:40 am Looking into installing Geant4